GalactHD/crystalbyexample/src/content/examples/values.md

 ---
 Values are an important concept in programming, and in Crystal it is no different.

 The main values in Crystal are strings, chars, integers, floats, and booleans.
-There are others, but these are more specific; these main values are called primitive types.
+There are others, but these are more specific these main values are called primitive types.

 ```crystal
 puts "My string"